![]() |

 copyright licensing and we ran it off two ZX Spectrums slaved together.

-Unbelievable as it must sound, we ran an entire company off 2 primitive
+Unbelievable as it must sound now, we ran an entire company off

-games machines, a dot matrix printer and a thermal fax machine for
+2 primitive games machines, a dot matrix printer and a thermal fax

-quite some considerable time before we managed to acquire a PC.
-Even
+machine for quite some considerable time before we managed to acquire a

-so, primitive though they were, those simple tools and a 35mm SLR
+PC.
+Even so, primitive though they were, those simple tools and a 35mm

-camera that facilitated our catalogue, were, alongside Peter's Art, the
+SLR camera that facilitated our catalogue, were, alongside Peter's Art,

-backbone of how we ran Solar Wind, inarguably a global success story.
-Red
+the backbone of how we ran Solar Wind, inarguably a global success

 Fox, England; Editions Gallimard, France; Asterios Delithanasis,